ksu-is/Enhanced-Rock-Paper-Scissors/roadmap.md

 Set Up Your Development Environment:
 Install Python on your system if you haven't already.
 Create repository
-Create README
+Create README.

-3. Design and Planning
+3. Design and Planning.
 Understand the Game Logic:
 Familiarize yourself with the rules of Rock, Paper, Scissors.
 Identify Components: